 OpenAIRE has released guides for researchers who want to know more about the legal issues related to their research data.

-The first guide is called 'How do I know if my research data is protected?' and will teach you about research data and their protection by intellectual property rights.
+The first guide is called 'How do I know if my research data is protected?' and teach you about research data and their protection by intellectual property rights.
 If you want to know more about what types of data are protected by copyright, learn about Sui Generis Database Rights and their influence on your research - this guide is for you.
 You can access it here: https://www.openaire.eu/how-do-i-know-if-my-research-data-is-protected

 A second guide deals with research data licensing.
 What licenses should you use if you want to make your research data as open as possible?
 What is the meaning of different Creative Commons licenses and what are the consequences if you apply them to your research data?
 What licenses should be avoided?
 Does OpenAIRE make any specific recommendations?
 You can access the guide here: https://www.openaire.eu/how-do-i-license-my-research-data